BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-08-12-gophercon-uk-london-2023.md

 - ``` `http://site.name` ```  gives a raw string which can be useful when you have slashes in your string, to avoid having to escape them.

-- About concurency, I liked this image which gives an idea of computer latency compared to a human.
+- I liked this image which gives an idea of computer latency compared to a human.
 	<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Computer Latency at a Human Scale<br><br>Source: <a href="https://twitter.com/ProwessConsult?ref_src=twsrc%5Etfw">@ProwessConsult</a> (2017) <a href="https://t.co/5Uhw5nCzUJ">https://t.co/5Uhw5nCzUJ</a> <a href="https://t.co/YlVYnm3nGH">pic.twitter.com/YlVYnm3nGH</a></p>&mdash; Josh Jordan (@jordancurve) <a href="https://twitter.com/jordancurve/status/1108475342468120576?ref_src=twsrc%5Etfw">March 20, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 - a well known bug also known as the _for-loop gotcha_ where the `i` in the loop is not incrementing correctly.